 Q1 How often do you have a drink containing alcohol?
 Tick ONE box

-Never Go to Q12 on pg 4 →
+Never → Go to Q12 on pg 4 →

 Monthly or less 2

-2-4 times a month →Go to Q2
+2-4 times a month Go to Q2 ♥

 2-3 times a week 4

 4 or more times a week 5

 Q2 How many drinks containing alcohol do you have on a typical day when you are drinking?
 Tick ONE box

 1 or 2 1

 3 or 4 2

 5 or 6 3

 7 to 9 4

 10 or more 5

 Q3 How often do you have six or more drinks on one occasion?
 Tick ONE box

 Never 1

 Less than monthly 2

 Monthly 3

 Weekly 4

-Daily or almost daily
+Daily or almost daily 5

-Q4 How often during the last year have you found that you were not able to stop drinking once you had started?
+Q4 not able to stop drinking once you had started?
 Tick ONE box

 Never 1

 Less than monthly 2

 Monthly 3

 Weekly 4

 Daily or almost daily 5

 Q5 How often during the last year have you failed to do what was normally expected of you because of drinking?
 Tick ONE box

 Never 1

 Less than monthly 2

 Monthly 3

 Weekly 4

 Daily or almost daily 5

 Q6 How often during the last year have you needed a first drink in the morning to get yourself going after a heavy drinking session?
 Tick ONE box

 Never 1

 Less than monthly 2

 Monthly 3

 Weekly 4

 Daily or almost daily 5

-Q7 How often during the last year have you had a feeling of guilt or remorse after drinking?
+or remorse after drinking?
 Tick ONE box

 Never 1

 Less than monthly 2

 Monthly 3

 Weekly 4

 Daily or almost daily 5

 Q8 How often during the last year have you been unable to remember what happened the night before because of your drinking?
 Tick ONE box

 Never 1

 Less than monthly 2

 Monthly 3

 Weekly 4

 Daily or almost daily 5

-Q9 Have you or someone else been injured because of your drinking?
+Q 9 Have you or someone else been injured because of your drinking?
 Tick ONE box

-No 1

-Yes, but not in the last year 2

-Yes, during the last year 3

-Q10 Has a relative, friend, doctor, or other health care worker been concerned about your drinking or suggested you cut down?
+Q9 Tick ONE box

+Q9 drinking?
 Tick ONE box

+Q9 drinking?
+1

+Q9 Q10 drinking?
+No Yes, but not in the last year 1

+drinking?
+No Yes, but not in the last year Yes, during the last year Has a relative, friend, doctor, or other health care worker been 1

+Arinking?
+No Yes, but not in the last year Yes, during the last year Has a relative, friend, doctor, or other health care worker been concerned about your drinking or suggested you cut down?
+1

+And the last year Yes, but not in the last year Yes, during the last year Has a relative, friend, doctor, or other health care worker been concerned about your drinking or suggested you cut down?
 No 1

+And the last year Yes, but not in the last year Yes, during the last year Has a relative, friend, doctor, or other health care worker been concerned about your drinking or suggested you cut down?
+No Yes, but not in the last year 1
-Yes, but not in the last year 2

-Yes, during the last year 3

-Q11 I have been drunk at least once a week, on average, in the last three weeks Tick ONE box
+Q10 No Yes, but not in the last year Yes, during the last year Has a relative, friend, doctor, or other health care worker been concerned about your drinking or suggested you cut down?
+No Yes, but not in the last year Yes, during the last year I have been drunk at least once a week, on average, in the last 1

-Yes 1